danielsmanioto/purchase-management-api/README.md

 # purchase-management-api
 purchase Management API

-Thiis project is API of / purchase-management project
+This project is API of / purchase-management project

 # project overview